Tag Archives: life

 The Birthday Boy

-I recently threw a surprised party for the Birthday Boy, also called the Miracle Man, with many of our close and precious friends.
-It was an incredible turn out and my hubby was indeed taken by surprised.
+I recently threw a surprise party for the Birthday Boy, also called the Miracle Man, with many of our close and precious friends.
+It was an incredible turnout and my hubby was indeed taken by surprise.
 He couldn’t believe how many people were able to keep the secret from him!
 Whew!

 On July 21st, we celebrated Mark’s life.
 And I would like to share some of those moments with you through this slide.